dbout01/Country-Database/README.md

 **Project Title**: Country Database

 **Project Description**: This is a database of fictional countries I created with detailed information, such as GDP, cities and geographical features.
 This information can be pulled using the .py file provided.

+**Project Goals**:
-**Project Goals**: Become more confident in my skills with relational databases & try new kinds of datasets.
+* Become more confident in my skills with relational databases
+* Try new kinds of datasets.

 ## Instructions for Build and Use